jkallu/Visual-Programming/README.md

 ```
 ### Windows
 Install X server for windows.
 For example, [VcXsrv Windows X Server](https://sourceforge.net/projects/vcxsrv/).
 Then launch Xlaunch from start and set it up with following,
-1. Multipple windows
+1. select 'Multipple windows'
-2. Start no client
+2. select 'Start no client'
-3. Check disable access control and
+3. check also 'disable access control' and
 4. finish
 [More details on how to run docker image with gui apps...](https://dev.to/darksmile92/run-gui-app-in-linux-docker-container-on-windows-host-4kde)